 FOLLOW THESE DOS AND DON’TS TO PROTECT YOUR DRAIN LINE SYSTEM FROM F.O.G.

-- Do throw all solids, including waste food, into the garbage.
+- Do throw all solids, including waste food, into the garbage or compost.

 - Do encourage staff to be conservative about use of FOG in food preparation and serving.

 - Do use ALL cleaning chemicals according to the instructions on the label.

 - Do use paper towels to soak up oil and grease under fryer baskets and to wipe down work areas.
-Dispose of the paper towels into the trash.
+Dispose of the paper towels into the trash or compost.

 - Do run a LOT of water if you must use the garbage disposal.

 - Do check all sinks and floor drains for strainers and covers.

 - Do know the location and operation of FOG control devices, such as an interceptor or trap.

 - Do deposit used fryer oil into the appropriate container.

 - Do keep dumpster areas clean and free of loose trash.

 - Don’t put grease or fryer oil down any sink or floor drain.

 - Don’t pour bleach directly down ANY drain.
 When used improperly, bleach dewaters grease, making it as hard as concrete.

 - Don’t take out sink strainers or drain covers.
-Empty food and scraps into trash, not down the drain.
+Empty food and scraps into trash or compost, not down the drain.